 Above: A sunny day in the Upland Garden Prairie is delightful, even if the temperature is on the cool side.

 Below: Entering the main gate and turning right, you climb up a gentle slope into the Upland Garden.
 You can see on the left of this photo the land sloping downward toward the Woodland Garden.
 Ahead is the first small hill with a large oak visible on the next hill beyond.
 The perimeter fence is on the right.
 (Click on photo for a summer image)

-Above: When you climb the second hill and stand by the large oak (Guidebook Station 44) and look ahead, you see the remainder of the Upland Garden.
+Above: When you climb the second hill and stand by the large White Oak (Guidebook Station 44) and look ahead, you see the remainder of the Upland Garden.
 A third hill ahead (2nd photo - the highest elevation point in the entire Garden) with another large oak, spruce trees to the right.
 On the farther right lies (3rd photo) the newer 1993 addition to the Upland Garden.
 To the left (1st photo) the encircling paths intersect and one path leads down to the back end (North end) of the Woodland Garden.
 Click on any photo for a larger image.

 Above: This last view is from the perspective of the third hill (the high point of the Garden) looking back toward the oak on the center hill (Station 44).
 Here again, you see off to the right how the terrain slopes downward into the Woodland Garden.

 The Martha E. Crone Visitor Shelter makes a nice rest stop on your tour of the Garden.
-During shelter open hours a volunteer or a Naturalist is always there to chat with and answer any questions.
+During shelter open hours a shelter docent or a Naturalist is always there to chat with and answer any questions.
 Pick up a copy of the Garden Guide, the current list of blooming plants and other informative material.
 Photos: The 1st photo is the Visitor Shelter in the Woodland Garden, as seen from it's west side.
 The 2nd photo is a view from a path in the Upland Garden.